 So what does this look like in terms of job openings?

 At the time of writing, there are around 6,000 job listings associated with the search term “user interface designer” on indeed.com (in the US).
 A similar search on Glassdoor and LinkedIn brings up around 3,000 and 1,500 job ads respectively.

 How much will I earn as a UI designer?

-According to Glassdoor, the national average salary for a user interface designer is $80,450 per year in the United States.
-This is based on over 1,000 salaries submitted by people with this job title.
+According to Indeed, the national average salary for a user interface designer is $77,832 per year in the United States.

 We’ve covered this topic in more detail in our UI designer salary guide, including a snapshot of UI designer salaries around the world, as well as tips on how to boost your earning potential as a UI designer and how to handle your first salary negotiation in the industry.

 How can I work out the demand and salary for my particular skill level and location?